tungnh91/massdrop-challenge/README.md

 # Massdrop challenge
-A Web crawler with a restAPI
+A Web crawler with a REST API interface that lets user add url to a queue as well as check its status.

 ![](./docs/demo.gif)